 - a.
 REGULATORY FRAMEWORK: Russia's Program BIO 2020, the road map for the development of biotechnology in Russia is still valid.
-Although agricultural biotechnology is not a priority of Program BIO 2020, it is defined as a section of biotechnology dealing with issues of theory, methodology and implementation of its achievements in plant and animal production.
+Although agricultural biotechnology is not a priority of Program BIO 2020, it is defined as a section of biotechnology dealing with issues of theory, methodology, and implementation of its achievements in plant and animal production.
 Moreover, in the State Program for Development of Russian agriculture in 2013 the development of biotechnology in animal and feed production envisages development of bioadditives for improvement of quality of feed amino-acids, feed protein, ferments, and vitamin probiotics.
-However, the State Program includes no mention of GE animals or cloning. - b.
-INOVATIVE BIOTECHNOLOGIES: No animal related initiatives. - c.
-LABELING AND TRACEABILITY: Not applicable. - d.
-INTELLECTUAL PROPERTY RIGHTS: Not applicable.

-- e.
-INTERNATIONAL TREATIES/FORUMS: Not applicable. - f.
+However, the State Program includes no mention of GE animals or cloning.
+Since many of the regulation on GE plants also reference animals, see PART B of this report. - b.
+APPROVALS: Russia has no GE animal approvals. - c.
+INOVATIVE BIOTECHNOLOGIES: No animal related initiatives. - d.
+LABELING AND TRACEABILITY: Not applicable. - e.
+INTELLECTUAL PROPERTY RIGHTS: Not applicable. - f.
+INTERNATIONAL TREATIES/FORUMS: Not applicable. - g.
 RELATED ISSUES: Not applicable.